jfhbrook/msx-bitz80/README.md

 ## install it

-to build tinysprite and put it at `~/.local/bin/msx-bitz80`, run:
+to build bit and put it at `~/.local/bin/msx-bitz80`, run:

 ```sh
 just install